actix/actix-website/content/docs/getting-started.md

 ```

 If you want to use the `#[actix_rt::main]` macro, you have to add `actix-rt` to your dependency.
-Your `Cargo.toml` now should look like following:
+Now your `Cargo.toml` should look like following:

 ```ini
 [dependencies]